-This post explains how you can use the vcn command line tool to register and sign code, documents, and files using your CodeNotary keypair (based on Ethereum wallet functionality).
-When code is signed, a unique hash is created for the digital asset and written to the blockchain with your unique identity.
+This page explains how you can use the vcn command line tool to register and sign code, documents, and files using your CodeNotary keypair (based on Ethereum wallet functionality).
+When code is notarized, a unique hash is created for the digital asset and written to the blockchain with your unique identity.
 This guarantees that the file integrity is stored in a tamper-proof way.
-Please be aware, that file integrity doesn’t judge the file content (good, bad or neutral).
+File integrity doesn’t judge the file content (good, bad or neutral).
 What it does do is makes sure the asset has not been modified.

-Let’s dig into the command line and how you can start signing assets with CodeNotary and vcn.
+Let’s dig into the command line and how you can start notarizing assets with CodeNotary and vcn.

 The vcn command is published under GPL3 as Open Source, so you check the code base, build the binary yourself and help to improve the code.
 All code is written in Golang.